skypilot-org/skypilot/docs/source/examples/syncing-code-artifacts.rst

     .. code-block::

-        # individual file
+      # Files that match pattern under ONLY CURRENT directory
+      /hello.py
+      /*.txt
+      /dir

+      # Files that match pattern under ALL directories
+      *.txt
       hello.py

-        # individual directory
-        hello/
-        # Files that match pattern under ALL directories
-        **/*.txt
-        # Files that match pattern under CURRENT directory
-        /*.txt
-        # Files that match pattern under a directory dir/
+      # Files that match pattern under a directory ./dir/
       /dir/*.txt

-    Do NOT use patterns like ``*.txt`` or ``./*.txt`` because these expressions behave inconsistently across the APIs.
+    Do NOT use ``.`` to indicate local directory (e.g. ``./hello.py``).

 .. note::